gohugoio/hugo/docs/content/en/getting-started/configuration.md

 To set config params, prefix the name with `HUGO_PARAMS_`
 {{% /note %}}

+{{< new-in "0.79.0" >}} If you are using snake_cased variable names, the above will not work, so since Hugo 0.79.0 Hugo determines the delimiter to use by the first character after `HUGO`.
+This allows you to define environment variables on the form `HUGOxPARAMSxAPI_KEY=abcdefgh`, using any [allowed](https://stackoverflow.com/questions/2821043/allowed-characters-in-linux-environment-variable-names#:~:text=So%20names%20may%20contain%20any,not%20begin%20with%20a%20digit.) delimiter.

 {{< todo >}}
 Test and document setting params via JSON env var.